All Episodes

 And this $315 million is just the left circling the wagons to try to create the impression it's big and happening.

-They'll pay anything to protect the reputations.
+They'll pay anything to protect their reputations.

 They'll spend any price to create the impression that they're not failing.

-I mean, for crying out loud, folks.
+I mean, we're crying out loud, folks.

 JFK moment.

-Obama raising taxes, increasing regulations, wild federal spending, a JFK moment.
+Obama raising taxes, increasing regulations.

 It's more like a Bill Clinton moment with the media playing the role of Monica Lewinsky.